JabRef/jabref/docs/decisions/0031-store-chats-alongside-database.md

 * In local user folder
 * Alongside `.bib` file

+## Decision Drivers

+* Should work when shared with OneDrive, Dropbox or similar asynchronous services
+* Should work on network drives
+* Should be "easy" for users to follow
+* Should be the same in a shared and non-shared setting (e.g., if Dropbox is used or not should make a difference)

 ## Decision Outcome

 Chosen option: "Alongside `.bib` file", because simple to implement and gives the user the ability to share or not to share the chats.

-### Positive Consequences

-* Simple implementation
-* The user can send the chats file alongside the `.bib` file if they want to share the chats.
-If users do not want to share the messages, then they can omit the chats file
-* `.bib` files is kept clean

-### Negative Consequences

-* User may not expect that a new file will be created alongside their `.bib` (or other LaTeX-related) files
-* It may be not convenient to share both files (`.bib` file and chats file) in order to share chat history.
-* If `.bib` files are edited externally (meaning, not inside the JabRef), then chats file will not be updated correspondingly
-* If user moves `.bib` file, they should move the chats file too
+For pros and cons: See below

 ## Pros and Cons of the Options